 Again I cannot speak, afraid of more tears.
 My friends are being so nice.
 It almost makes up for how I am being treated at home.
 Just thinking about Jeff makes me shake.

 “What is wrong with him?”
 Michael asks John, who shakes his head in confusion.

 “Keep the bike, Jace.
 Remember how much fun it was with all four of us at the park?”

-I keep my head down in Miss Nosy Rosie Butt’s class.
+I keep my head down in Miss Nosy Rosy Butt’s class.
 Ever since my outburst, she ignores me.
 When she finally asks me a regular math question, I keep my head down and say nothing.
 She lets me slide.
 At recess, I sit on the sidelines while everyone else is running around.
 Finally Robby and Michael come over.

 “What is wrong with you?”
 Robby demands.

 Again the tears well up and I cannot answer.
 I cannot tell what happened and their concern just makes me a basket case.
 They finally walk away, shaking their heads.
 I am losing my friends.
 I am not hungry at lunch and sit outside underneath a large bushy tree that grows next to the school building.
 Its flowers smell heavy and sweet.
 I think they smell like death.

 Miss Rosenblum comes over.

 “Why are you not eating lunch, Jace?”